 Online education tools have completely changed the way we learn.
 These websites empower millions of people from around the world to build their skills, launch businesses, and create meaningful changes in their lives.

 For those seeking new learning tools, the vast number of options can be daunting.
 Here you'll find the 24 best sites for online education, narrowed down and categorized by the type of learning experience they offer.

 These websites offer thousands of courses that cover a wide range of topics.
 From art history to photography to economics, these sites will likely have a class that caters to your subject of interest.

-- Coursera: Choose from over 2,700 online courses on Coursera.
+- Coursera: Choose from more than 4,000 online courses on Coursera.
 Some courses are backed by universities and can lead to degrees, while others give students the tools to master a specific skill.

 - CreativeLive: CreativeLive broadcasts free, live classes with the world's top experts in photography, business, design, craft, and audio.
 Instructors include New York Times contributor Victoria Will and entrepreneur Tim Ferriss from Forbes' "Names You Need to Know."

 - edX: Join over 35 million learners in highly actionable online classes backed by Harvard, MIT, and other prestigious institutions from around the world.
 Some courses here are taken just for the love of learning, while others can earn you a degree or certificate.

 - Khan Academy: This nonprofit offers free online classes that students tackle at their own pace.
 The classes cover most subjects through high school levels, and some courses dip into early college content.